Morey Amsterdam: Television

 In 1957, he appeared as "Jack Connors" in the third episode ("The Three Pretenders") of the syndicated television sitcom How to Marry a Millionaire, with Barbara Eden and Merry Anders.

-In 1958, he appeared as saloon manager Lucien Bellingham in an episode of the CBS western series Have Gun, Will Travel entitled "The Moor's Revenge".
+In 1958, he appeared as saloon manager Lucien Bellingham in an episode of the CBS Western series Have Gun – Will Travel entitled "The Moor's Revenge".
 He later guest-starred on the CBS sitcom Pete and Gladys, with Harry Morgan and Cara Williams.

 His best-known role was as comedy writer Buddy Sorrell on The Dick Van Dyke Show, a role suggested for him by his friend Rose Marie, who also appeared on the show.

 The show's creator, Carl Reiner, based the character on his old friend Mel Brooks, with whom he worked on the writing staff of Your Show of Shows.
 Like Amsterdam himself, Buddy had a ready quip for any situation, and one of the show's most popular running gags was his insult-laden feud with producer Mel Cooley (Richard Deacon).
-One scene had Mel walking into the writers' room asking "Well, what have you got for me?"
+One scene had Mel walking into the writers' room asking, "Well, what have you got for me?"
 Buddy immediately answered "Hatred!"
-Buddy was also one of the rare overtly Jewish characters on TV in that era, with one episode revolving around his belated decision to have a Bar Mitzvah.
+Buddy was also one of the rare overtly Jewish characters on TV in that era, with one episode revolving around his belated decision to have a bar mitzvah.
 Amsterdam also wrote lyrics for the show's theme song, which were never heard on the air, but have been performed by Dick Van Dyke in concert.
 Van Dyke sang those lyrics on the October 23, 2010, edition of the NPR show Wait Wait...
 Don't Tell Me!.
 The composer of the tune, Earl Hagen, was made aware of the lyrics when David Van Deusen arranged it as a gift for Dick Van Dyke on his 70th birthday.
 Van Deusen, the other DVD, shared the story of the lyrics with Hagen after Amsterdam's death.

 In a November 1970 episode of The Partridge Family, titled "Did You Hear the One About Danny Partridge?", Amsterdam played the role of Ziggy Shnurr, a small-time joke writer, whom Danny found in the Yellow Pages after deciding that the family music act needed some comedy during song breaks.
 The Amsterdam role echoed his Dick Van Dyke character.
-The episode also guested Hollywood veteran Jackie Coogan.
+The episode also guest-starred Hollywood veteran Jackie Coogan.

-In a November 1980 episode of The Littlest Hobo, entitled "Fast Freddie", The Hobo discovers a con man (Amsterdam) operating in a small town and tries to foil his plans to rob a doddering senior.
+In a November 1980 episode of The Littlest Hobo, entitled "Fast Freddie", the Hobo discovers a con man (Amsterdam) operating in a small town and tries to foil his plans to rob a doddering senior.

 Amsterdam was an occasional panelist on Match Game and the short-lived Can You Top This? (which he also executive produced) during the 1970s.
 He appeared as a small-time criminal in several episodes of the soap opera The Young and the Restless in the 1990s.
 Amsterdam and Rose Marie later appeared as panelists on The Hollywood Squares, an October 1993 episode of Herman's Head, and guest-starred together in a February 1996 episode of the NBC sitcom Caroline in the City (his final TV appearance).